Free silver: Silver Purchase Act of 1934

-In 1934, the passage of the Silver Purchase Act revived the debate stirred by Grover Cleveland's 1893 repeal of the Sherman Silver Purchase Act of 1890.
-The new law granted the U.S. president and U.S. secretary of treasury the authority to purchase silver, issue silver certificates, and also nationalize U.S. mines.
-The law also included a 50¢ tax on profits from the transfer of silver bullion and financing a "Silver Tax Stamp".
-After the law was passed, the U.S. Treasury paid rates for silver well over its 1934 value, achieving the hoped-for result, raising the price of silver from 45¢ to 81¢ an ounce.
+In 1934, the passage of the Silver Purchase Act revived the debate stirred by Cleveland's 1893 repeal of the Sherman Silver Purchase Act of 1890.
+The law granted the U.S. president and U.S. secretary of treasury the authority to purchase silver, issue silver certificates, and nationalize U.S. mines.
+The law included a 50¢ tax on profits from the transfer of silver bullion and financing a "Silver Tax Stamp".
+After the law was passed, the U.S. Treasury paid rates for silver well over its 1934 value, achieving the hoped-for result, raising the price of silver from 45¢ to 81¢ per ounce.
 However, overprints on the Silver Stamp Taxes, which ranged from 1¢ to $1,000, also presented a problem for free, nationally owned silver.
 These were stamps attached to transfer memoranda to indicate payment of the silver tax.
 In 1943, the overprints were discontinued, and the Silver Purchase Act of 1934 would be fully repealed in 1963.